-• Residence payment: The residence services office will be open on move-in day; however, no payments or payment arrangements plans will be accepted at this time.
+Residence payment: The residence services office will be open on move-in day.
+However, no payments or payment plans will be accepted at this time.
 The office staff will be available to answer any of your residence-related questions or concerns.
-The payment deadline is September 15, 2018.
+The payment deadline will be communicated to you via email.

 Move-in inspection: A unit condition report (UCR) is a form you fill out to describe the condition of your room upon arrival.
-A UCR must be submitted online within seven days of moving in or a late fee will be charged and applied to your residence account.
+A UCR must be submitted online within seven days of moving in.
+If a UCR is not submitted by the deadline, a \$100 charge is applied to your residence account.
 This form prevents you from being charged for pre-existing damage.
 You can find the UCR online at usask.ca/residence under Current Residents > Requests and Forms.

-LIVING IN RESIDENCE
+LIVING IN RESIDENCE: